-Fashion Revolution - in Germany & me
+Fashion Revolution - in Germany

-Fashion Revolution is a global Campaign in more then 100 countries globally, asking the question #WhoMadeMyClothes?
+Fashion Revolution is a global campaign in more then 100 countries globally, asking the question #WhoMadeMyClothes?

 ...and much more:

-Who we are you can find at fashionrevolution.org or/and what else we do at future.fashion - the website of our German association behind Fashion Revolution.
-We founded fff in 2015 in order to run more projects next to the FashionRevolution campaign and to handle donations.
+Who we are you find at fashionrevolution.org or/and what else we do at future.fashion - the website of our German association behind Fashion Revolution.
+We founded fff in 2015 in order to run more projects next to the Fashion Revolution campaign and to handle donations.
 Our reason to establish the fff - future fashion forward e.V. was the money we won with the Spitzen Nadel Preis.

 Why we won?

-I use my status as a student at Humboldt University I am connecting education and politics to the industry.
+I use my status as a student at Humboldt University connecting education and politics to the industry.
 Both sides claim the lack of communication and connection.
-Indeed you will find experts on fiber research at the ethical Fashion Show in Berlin, while certain research fields, especially in the field of sustituding chemicals of softener and dying.
+And indeed you will find experts on fiber research at the Ethical Fashion Show in Berlin, while certain research fields, especially in the field of substituding chemicals in fashion, such as softener and dying.